asabaini/terraform-aws-s3-home-folders/README.md

 # Terraform S3 home folders

 This folder contains terraform code to create IAM users and a S3 Bucket structured as a unix home folder.
-One user has a personal folder, and all users can read from a shared folder.
+Each user has a personal folder, and all users can read from a shared folder.
 As an example:

 ```bash
 +-- README.md